iamnarendrasingh/TCB/python/pyDashNotes/02_Running_jupyterNotebook.md

 <br/>
 Now we are in JN. <br/>
 For testing check <b> print("hello world")</b>
-If we are able to get result than we can continue with our JN otherwise we need to instll python here.
+If we are able to get result than we can continue with our JN otherwise we need to instll python here. </b>

+Here is <a href = "\pyDash_Test1.ipynb" > Jupyter Notebook </a> of 01Nov2022 .